A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Customized Strategies

-Briefly speaking, we devise a binary search over $\delta_k$.
-We terminate the procedure if the search interval is sufficiently small, and conclude that the dual variable $\lambda_k$ is approximately proportional to the norm of descent direction.
-However, the caveat of the above procedure is that a degenerate solution may exist if where $g_k$ is orthogonal to the leftmost eigenspace $\mathcal S_{\min}$ of $\Hk$.
-In this case, the eigenvector provides no information about the gradient, inducing slow convergence of the algorithm.
-Such a cumbersome case is often regarded as a hard case in the literature of trust-region methods.
-In our method, this also corresponds to the case where $t_k = 0$ \citep{zhang2022homogenous}.
-To overcome this issue, we utilize random perturbations over $\gk$, through which the perturbed gradient $g_k'$ is no longer orthogonal to the eigenspace, i.e., $\mathcal{P}_{\mathcal S_{\min}}(g_k') \geq \epsilon_\text{eig}$ that also ensures $t_k \neq 0$ in return.
-This procedure is presented in Algorithm \ref{algo:per}.
+In \cref{algo:ls}, we provide the linesearch procedure to adaptively adjust $\delta_k$ at each iteration $k$.
+In particular, we use binary search to find an appropriate $\delta_k$.
+We terminate the procedure if the search interval is sufficiently small, and conclude that the dual variable $\lambda_k$ approximately has the order of $\|d_k\|$.
+However, the caveat of the above procedure is that a degenerate solution may exist if $g_k$ is orthogonal to the leftmost eigenspace $\mathcal S_{\min}$ of $\Hk$.
+In this case, the eigenvector provides no information about the gradient and (\ref{eq:ls}) may not have a solution.
+Such a cumbersome case is often regarded as a ``hard case'' in the literature of trust-region methods \citep{conn2000trust}.
+To overcome this obstacle, we use a random perturbation over $\gk$, through which the perturbed gradient $g_k'$ is no longer orthogonal to the minimal eigenvalue space $\mathcal{S}_{\min}$, i.e., $\mathcal{P}_{\mathcal S_{\min}}(g_k') \geq \epsilon_\text{eig}$, where $\epsilon_\text{eig}$ is the pre-determined tolerance and $\mathcal{P}_{\mathcal S_{\min}}(\cdot)$ represents the projection of a given vector onto $\mathcal{S}_{\min}$.

-By at most one inquiry of this method, we eliminate the undesired case.
-Moreover, both the construction of direction $\dk$ and the line search over $\delta_k$ are well-defined, since $\lambda_k$ is continuous over $\delta_k$ as proved in supplementary material and $t_k \neq 0$.
-In practice, computing the projection in \cref{algo:per} can be flexible.
-For example, one can perturb only when $t_k = 0$ is detected \citep{zhang2022homogenous}.
+We prove in the Appendix that, with the linesearch strategy after perturbation, an approximate solution to \cref{eq:ls} can always be found due to that $\lambda_k$ is continuous over $\delta_k$.
+Interestingly, such perturbation strategy is ``one-shot'' if needed, whose details are presented in \cref{algo:per}.
 For cases where $\mathcal S_{\min}$ consists of multiple eigenvectors, one can simply compute the inner product of $\gk$ and any $v\in \mathcal S_{\min}$, and adopt the perturbation if it is not sufficiently bounded away from zero.
-Besides, it is known that the power method also applies in such scenarios, since only the projection is needed \citep{golub_matrix_2013}.
-The complexity bound of Algorithm \ref{algo:ls} can be derived as follows. \begin{theorem}[Performance Bound of Algorithm \ref{algo:ls}] Algorithm \ref{algo:ls} terminates in $O(\log( 1/\epsilon _{\text{ls}} \epsilon _{\text{eig}}))$ steps.
-Furthermore, it produces an estimate $\hat{\delta }_{C_e}$ of $\delta_k$ and the direction $\dk$.
-Let
+Besides, it is known that power method also applies in such scenarios, since only the projection is needed \citep{golub_matrix_2013}.
+The finite-step termination property of \cref{algo:ls} is guaranteed by the following theorem.